-A. Floodplain Administrator: Duties of the Floodplain Administrator shall include, but are not limited to:

-1. Permit Review
+- A. FLOODPLAIN ADMINISTRATOR: Duties of the Floodplain Administrator shall include, but are not limited to: - 1.
+Permit Review - a.

-a.
 Review all development permits to determine that the permit requirements of this chapter have been satisfied.

-b.
+- b.
 Review all development permits to determine that all necessary permits have been obtained from those Federal, State or local governmental agencies from which prior approval is required.
-Copies of such permits shall be maintained on file.
+Copies of such permits shall be maintained on file. - c.

-c.
 Review all development permits to determine if the proposed development is located in a floodway.
-If located in the floodway assure that the floodway provisions of this ordinance in section 4-4-6-2-E are met.

-2. Use of Other Base Flood Data.
+If located in the floodway assure that the floodway provisions of this ordinance in section 4-4-6-2-E are met. - e.d.
+Determine whether the proposed development activity complies with the no net loss standards in Section 4-4-7. - 2.
+Use of Other Base Flood Data.
 When base flood elevation data has not been provided in accordance with Section 4-4-4-2, Basis for Establishing the Areas of Special Flood Hazard, the Floodplain Administrator shall obtain, review and reasonably utilize any base flood elevation data available from a Federal, State, or other source, in order to administer Section 4-4-6-2, Specific Standards, and 4-4-6-3, Encroachments.
-For subdivision proposals or other development proposals Base Flood Elevation data shall be generated for all proposals of 50 lots or 5 acres, whichever is the lesser.

-3. Information to be Obtained and Maintained

-a.
-Where base flood elevation data is provided through the Flood Insurance Study or required as in Section 4-4-5-3-A-2: obtain and record the elevation (in relation to mean sea level) of the natural grade of the building site for a structure prior to the start of construction and the placement of any fill and ensure that the requirements of Sections 4-4-6-2-E, 4-4-6-5-A-6, and 4-4-5-3-A-1-b are adhered to.

-b.
-For all new or substantially improved floodproofed structures:

-i.
-Verify and record the actual elevation (in relation to sea level).
+For subdivision proposals or other development proposals Base Flood Elevation data shall be generated for all proposals of 50 lots or 5 acres, whichever is the lesser. - 3.
+Information to be Obtained and Maintained - a.
+Where base flood elevation data is provided through the Flood Insurance Study or required as in Section 4-4-5-3-A-2: obtain and record the elevation (in relation to mean sea level) of the natural grade of the building site for a structure prior to the start of construction and the placement of any fill and ensure that the requirements of Sections 4-4-6-2-E, 4-4-6-5-A-6, and 4-4-5-3-A-1-b are adhered to. - b.
+For all new or substantially improved floodproofed structures: - i.
+Verify and record the actual elevation (in relation to sea level). - ii.

-- ii.
 Maintain the floodproofing certifications required in Section 4-4-5-1-B. - iii.
-Maintain all Elevation Certificates (EC).

-iv.
-Obtain, record, and maintain the elevation (in relation to mean sea level) to which the structure and all attendant utilities were floodproofed.

-v.
-Record and maintain all variance actions, including justification for their issuance.

-vi.
-Obtain and maintain all hydrologic and hydraulic analyses performed as required under section 4-4-6-2-E.

-vii.
-Record and maintain all Substantial Improvement and Substantial Damage calculations and determinations.
+Maintain all Elevation Certificates (EC). - iv.
+Obtain, record, and maintain the elevation (in relation to mean sea level) to which the structure and all attendant utilities were floodproofed. - v.
+Record and maintain all variance actions, including justification for their issuance. - vi.
+Obtain and maintain all hydrologic and hydraulic analyses performed as required under section 4-4-6-2-E. - vii.
+Record and maintain all Substantial Improvement and Substantial Damage calculations and determinations. - c.
+Documentation of how no net loss standards have been met (see Section 4-4-7)

-c.
+c.d.
 Maintain for public inspection all records pertaining to the provisions of this chapter.

-4. Review all development permits to determine if the proposed development activity includes the placement of fill or excavation.

-5. Alteration of Watercourses
+- 4. Review all development permits to determine if the proposed development activity includes the placement of fill or excavation. - 5.
+Alteration of Watercourses - a.

-a.
 Notify adjacent communities, the Department of Land Conservation and Development, and other appropriate state and federal agencies, prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administration.
-This notification shall be provided by the applicant to the Federal Insurance Administration as a Letter of Map Revision (LOMR) along with either:

-i.
-A proposed maintenance plan to assure the flood carrying capacity within the altered or relocated portion of the watercourse is maintained; or ii.
+This notification shall be provided by the applicant to the Federal Insurance Administration as a Letter of Map Revision (LOMR) along with either: - i.
+A proposed maintenance plan to assure the flood carrying capacity within the altered or relocated portion of the watercourse is maintained; or - ii.
 Certification by a registered professional engineer that the project has been designed to retain its flood carrying capacity without periodic maintenance.